-I found the coefficient of dummy of MayorAge54 is positive and significant, which means mayors reported significant higher GDP at age 54, results showed on Table 14.
+I found the dummy of MayorAge54 is positive and significant, which means Mayors reported significant higher GDP at age 54, results showed on Table 11.
 However, such effect does not exist if we use data more difficult to manipulate such as night light or electricity instead of GDP growth reported.
-Furthermore, I didn't find any positive effect at age 56 (there's even unstable negative effects, showed on Table 14) for mayors even if age 57 is the last chance for mayors to get promoted to secretary.
-This shows the true incentive for mayors to manipulate GDP growth is to use secretary as a step-stone to get further promotion to vice-provincial-level officials, especially to primary vice-provincial-level position and if can't get further promotion, getting promoted to secretary itself is less attractive.
-This ambition also makes mayors have incentive to reduce the manipulation made by secretaries, if mayors believe they have higher enough probability to succeed as secretary next year, which would be discussed in next subsection.
+Furthermore, I didn't find any effect at age 56 for mayors even if age 57 is the last chance for mayors to get promoted to Secretary.
+This shows the true incentive for Mayors to manipulate GDP growth is to use Secretary as a step-stone to get further promotion to vice-provincial-level officials, especially to primary vice-provincial-level position and if can't get further promotion, getting promoted to Secretary itself is less attractive.
+This ambition also makes Mayors have incentive to reduce the manipulation made by Secretaries, if Mayors believe they have higher enough probability to succeed as Secretary next year, which would be discussed in next subsection.